Grannybells/x-track-web/README.md

-# X-Track
+# X Track: Master Your Inventory with Precision
 ## React + Vite

+Take control of your inventory with this meticulously crafted web application, built on a robust foundation of modern technologies:

+### Features:

+- Effortless Inventory Tracking: Stay on top of expiration dates, stock levels, and item details with ease.
+- Customizable Freshness: Define personalized freshness periods to ensure optimal product quality.
-Manage inventory effortlessly with web-based system.
-Track expiration dates, customize them for freshness, update stock levels with ease, and remove expired items efficiently—all through user-friendly features like inputs and dropdown menus.
+- Streamlined Updates: Effortlessly adjust stock levels and remove expired items with intuitive input fields and dropdown menus.
+- Visual Insights: Gain valuable perspectives into inventory trends and patterns with informative charts and graphs powered by Recharts.
+- User-Friendly Interface: Navigate the application with ease thanks to a clean and intuitive design built with Tailwind CSS.

-## Libraries and plugins used
+### Libraries and Plugins:

 - Firebase
 - React-datepicker